Revised: SEPT 7, 2020

 Basically (at the time of writing this):

-All Wildlife National Parks & Reserves have been reopened to tourism except the primates parks: Bwindi Impenetrable, Mgahinga and Kibale National parks still closed off to tourism to protect the wild primates from catching the Coronavirus.
+All Wildlife National Parks & Reserves have been reopened to tourism including the primates parks: Bwindi Impenetrable, Mgahinga and Kibale National parks are open to tourism with strict UWA SOPs to protect the wild primates from catching the Coronavirus.

 “All tourism activities within the protected areas shall be undertaken in a manner that ensures all guidelines by the Ministry of Health and the directives by His Excellency the President are adhered to” a statement by UWA said.